ibexa/documentation-user/docs/site_organization/working_with_page.md

 On the **Design** tab, in the **View** field, change the layout to "Products" and submit your changes.

-### Configure blocks display
+## Configure blocks display

-You can define which page blocks elements will be available.
+As an administrator, you can define which page blocks elements are available for an editor in the page edit mode.

-Click the Content Type you want to edit.
-In the **Field definitions** section, expand **Landing page** tab.
+Go to the Content Type you want to edit.
+In the **Field definitions** section, click **Landing page** tab.
-Expand the **Select blocks** section.
-From the available elements, select those that will be available for the editor in the editing mode.
+Expand the **Select blocks** section, and select page blocks.

 ![Page blocks](img/select_page_blocks.png "Select page blocks")